garyhlai/cortex-wiki/hello_world_tutorial.md

         // initialize variable
         uint256[] memory output = new uint256[](1);
-        // inferArray is a built-in function in CVM, it takes the input "input_data", feed it to this model at "modelAddr" and store the inference result in "output", which you just initialized above and pass in as a placeholder here inferArray(modelAddr, input_data, output);
+        // inferArray is a built-in function in CVM, it takes the input "input_data" (which we have set from either the SetInput or GenerateRandomInput function), feed it to this model at "modelAddr" and store the inference result in "output", which you just initialized above and pass in as a placeholder here inferArray(modelAddr, input_data, output);

         // These two lines below will convert the output into a digit between 0-9 and store it in "currentInferResult".
 (The conversion has to do with big endian vs. little endian under the hood)